adamzerg/datasciencecoursera/Getting and Cleaning Data/ProgrammingAssignment/README.md

 Use nrow here to ensure number of rows are matched before the data mergence

 #### 4. Merge training and the test sets
-Use rbind to for data mergence of train vs test
+Use cbind and rbind for data mergence of train vs test

 #### 5. Appropriately labels the data set with descriptive variable names
 Extracting lables out from feature.txt, complete description for each variable